RobinFrugte97/Project-spotify/readme.md

 The user can select two different countries to compare.
 The user can also select which date they would like to see displayed.
 If a user wants to compare songs, they can click on the tracks circles to have the bound information displayed.

+## Wiki

+More about this project can be read here: [Wiki](https://github.com/RobinFrugte97/Project-spotify/wiki)

 ## List of datasets

 This is a list of the datasets currently in use: